TediusTimmy/FunnyMachine/README.md

 ## The System Area
 TODO: put in things as I implement them, aiming to document Emu3.

-B000-B008 - Bank registers.
+B000-B007 - Bank registers.
 Readable and writable, control where the banks are pointing.
 B009 - VRAM bus locked.
 Reads of VRAM and writes to VRAM while this is 1 will fail.
 B010-B020 - DMA controllers.
 See description in Emu2.
 B100 - Screen frame : roughly a 1/30 sec timer
 B101 - Screen seconds : rolling count of 30 frame intervals
+BFFC - Key pressed request (write the key code of the key you are interested in to this address)
+BFFD - Key pressed result (get result from this address: 1 currently pressed, 0 not pressed : TODO keymap)
 BFFF - Writing to this memory location will stop the emulator.

 ## The VRAM memory map